EdoFrenkel/jCanvas/README.md

 How to use
 ==========
-copy the js folder which include also images folder. don't change the structure.
+copy the jcanvas folder which include also images folder. don't change this structure.

 in your HTML file insert the canvas tag and the video tag: